 Radio frequency testing is an important and necessary part of manufacturing products that make use of radio frequency energy.
 Without this testing, your product will not be allowed to be sold in a variety of international markets.
-Unfortunately, knowing what testing applies to your product and how to navigate FCC requirements is very complicated.
+Unfortunately, knowing what testing applies to your product and how to navigate FCC and international requirements is very complicated.
 Keep reading to learn everything you need to know about radio frequency testing as well as how RF Exposure Lab can help you prove compliance and get your products to market easily and quickly!

 Radio Frequency (RF) Testing

 Products using radio frequency (RF) are legally required to comply with the regulations of their local markets in order to be sold.
 Proving compliance for each country a product is sold in can be very complex, with regulations varying from region to region.
 In addition to this, there are penalties for both companies and individuals when these regulations are not followed.

 This makes radio frequency testing not just important, but necessary.
 So what is RF testing?

 This testing assures that wireless devices comply with international regulatory requirements and it’s mandatory for any electronic product that’s able to oscillate above 9kHz.
 RF testing is also important in order to demonstrate that any radio and telecommunications products are efficiently using the radio spectrum and aren’t interfering with other products using this spectrum.

 RF testing should always be completed during the easiest stages of your product’s development as possible in order to avoid product redesigns or any other issues that may arise if your product fails RF testing after mass production has started.
 Completing testing too late could lead to product redesigns and an increased time to market, both of which are expensive.

 What is RF Used For?